python-control/python-control/doc/config.rst

 Package Configuration Parameters
 ================================

 The python-control package can be customized to allow for different default values for selected parameters.
-This includes the ability to change the way system names are created, set the style for various types of plots, and determine default solvers and parameters to use in solving optimization problems.
+This includes the ability to change the way system names are created, to set the style for various types of plots, and to determine default solvers and parameters to use in solving optimization problems.

 To set the default value of a configuration parameter, set the appropriate element of the `config.defaults` dictionary::